- Description and Purpose

 During the spring semester URAP organizes an undergraduate research symposium.
 There are opportunities for undergraduates to present either a poster or to give a 15-minute talk.

-Guidelines for the URAP symposium are found HERE.
+Guidelines for the URAP symposium can be downloaded here.